 A If you feel uncomfortable about any conversation with a competitor, it's best to exit that conversation as quickly and as gracefully as possible.
 Remember, even if the employee didn't reveal pricing or other sensitive information, she may have said something that could appear to violate antitrust laws to someone listening.
-Contact a company lawyer if you need more clarification or want to confirm that nothing happened that could be or could appear to be a violation.
+Contact the General Counsel's Office if you need more clarification or want to confirm that nothing happened that could be or could appear to be a violation.